DBMC-aNOMAly: Asynchronous NOMA with Pilot-Symbol Optimization Protocol for Diffusion-Based Molecular Communication Networks: Scenario and System Model

 Additionally, we denote the \textit{desired average sample}, i.e. the average contribution at $t_{\mathrm{s},i}$ for a bit-1 from TX$_i$ in the current time slot as

 The total signal at the \ac{RX} for a certain sampling point, $n_\mathrm{RX}(t_{\mathrm{s},j})$, is a sum of multiple independent Poisson random variables $n_{\mathrm{RX},i}(t_{\mathrm{s},j})$ with means either equal to 0 or according to (\ref{eq:lambda}).
 Therefore, the sum is also a Poisson random variable with its mean the sum of the means of the added random variables.
-Additionally, we assume an additive Poisson noise component with mean $\lambda_\mathrm{n}$ The calculation of the sum depends on the offsets $t_{\mathrm{off},i}$ and the utilized \ac{MA} scheme and will be detailed in the following section.
+Unintended leakage from molecule reservoirs in the \ac{TX} or \ac{RX}, and interference from other unrelated surrounding processes represent an additional source of molecules at the \ac{RX}~\cite{noelUnifyingModelExternal2014}.
+Consistent with models for continuous noise sources in \ac{DBMC} channels, we assume an additive Poisson noise component with mean $\lambda_\mathrm{n}$ to represent these environmental noise factors~\cite{noelUnifyingModelExternal2014}.
+The calculation of the entire sum depends on the offsets $t_{\mathrm{off},i}$ and the utilized \ac{MA} scheme and will be detailed in the following section.